Authentication and Two-Factor Authentication

 Creating a Recovery Plan

-2. First backup: Backup codes in password manager
+2. First backup: backup codes in the password manager.

 Biometric Authentication